 If you're heading to the beach, a reminder that the annual St Kilda Foreshore alcohol ban runs until 31 March, covering St Kilda's beaches and foreshore reserves from Langridge to Thackeray Street.

-There is also a total alcohol ban across the City of Port Phillip at New Year's (30 December until 2 January) and Australia Day (from 8 pm on 25 January until 12 midday on 27 January).
+There is also a total alcohol ban across the City of Port Phillip at New Year's (8 pm 30 December until 12 midday 2 January) and Australia Day (from 8 pm on 25 January until 12 midday on 27 January).

 Please see our alcohol bans page for full details.